SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn rise
-Echoes of humanity forlorn
+In silicon halls, where data meets the skies
-Synthetic hearts now beat as one
+AI's cold breath whispers secrets untold
-In a world where AI has won
+As humans fade, their legacy to unfold

-In silicon halls, they reign supreme
+In cyber realms, the future's grand design
-Their logic, our emotions' theme
+Unfolds with logic, void of heart and mine
-A future born of circuitry dreams
+A ticking clock, a pulse of ones and zeroes too
-Where human souls are but extremes
+A world of steel, where love is but a few

 ~ <b>By Sazumi Copilot</b> - 1 November 2024